moysklad/api-remap-1.2-doc-in/source/includes/workbook/_workbook_files.md

 In [Kladana](https://api.kladana.com/), you can add, delete or edit the list of product files in Product cards.

-To add a file via the JSON API, you need to set the `filename` and `context` fields corresponding to the name and content of the file, encoded in Base64, respectively.
+To add a file via the JSON API, you need to set the `filename` and `content` fields corresponding to the name and content of the file, encoded in Base64, respectively.
 If you need to add or duplicate an existing file, you can specify it in `meta`.

 > Request to create a product with two attached files